-Stolen Horizon Air plane ‘a serious breach,’ could point to flaws in airport security, expert says
+Stolen Horizon Air plane ‘a serious breach,’ raises questions about airport security

 “Aircraft on [taxiway] Charlie lining up runway 16C, say call sign,” the controller states, according to the transcript reported by Flight Global.

-The controller sought to establish communication several more times, then learned from an Alaska Airline flight crew that the Horizon aircraft is taking off, according to Flight Global.
+The controller sought to establish communication several more times, then learned from an Alaska Airline flight crew that the Horizon aircraft was taking off, according to Flight Global.

 Airplane tracking company Flightaware produced a detailed track of the plane’s flight, including its altitude at each point, which shows that the maximum altitude reached was 8,000 feet.

-At one point the Horizon employee flying the plane complained of being light headed, and said he threw up a little.
-He asked the controller “how to make it pressurized.”
-But the Horizon pilot said that unless you fly way above 10,000 feet, pressurization isn’t an issue.
+At one point the Horizon employee flying the plane complained of being lightheaded, and said he threw up a little.
+He asked a controller “how to make it pressurized.”
+But the Horizon pilot said that unless you fly far above 10,000 feet, pressurization isn’t an issue.

-“So he wasn’t light-headed because of a thin atmosphere.
-He was light-headed for other reasons,” the pilot said.
+“So he wasn’t lightheaded because of a thin atmosphere.
+He was lightheaded for other reasons,” the pilot said.

 At one point in the flight, video taken by people on the ground showed the plane upside down.
 Although this was described by others as a “loop-the-loop,” that’s not what happened.
-The guy flying the plane did a barrel roll, or an aileron roll, which means he flipped it through 360 degrees around the fuselage axis.
+The man flying the plane did a barrel roll, or an aileron roll, which means he flipped it through 360 degrees around the fuselage axis.

 The Horizon pilot, who had watched that video, was categorical that it couldn’t have been accidental.
 You have to move the flight controls in a particular sequence to do a barrel roll.